Mase3206/py-common-modules/README.md

 # Common Module Manager (cmm)

-cmm is the custom module manager I made to install, remove, and update the modules in this repository.
+Common Module Manager (CMM) is a basic package manager I made to install, remove, and update code I commonly use across many programs to centrally control installation and updates.

 - `-u` updates all packages
 - `-i package` installs the specified package.
 If already installed, it attempts to update it.